-General Manager of La Viga S.A. and shareholder of UNACEM Corp S.A.A.
+PRIMARY ACTIVITY: General Manager of ARPL Tecnología Industrial S.A. and General Manager of La Viga S.A. and shareholder of Unacem Corp S.A.A.

-• Strategy and Sustainability Committee
+- Strategy Committee - Sustainability Committee

-Bachelor of Business Administration from Universidad del Pacífico.
+EDUCATION AND/OR CERTIFICATIONS: Bachelor of Business Administration from Universidad del Pacífico.
 MBA from Universidad de Piura.